7RU7H/Archive/Security-Disciplines/Digital-Forensics/Log-Analysis.md

 -  Event identification for data handling
 -  Data about the Event

-With logging [[SIEM-Solutions]], SOC Analysts and System Adminstrators can assess:
+With logging [[SIEM-Solutions]], SOC Analysts and System Administrators can assess:
-- What occured?
+- What occurred?
-- When it occured?
+- When it occurred?
-- Where it occured?
+- Where it occurred?
 - Who instigated the event and its success?
 - Result of the event